Harry Reichenbach

-Harry Reichenbach (1882 – 1931) was a US press agent and publicist who staged sensational publicity stunts to promote films.
+Harry Reichenbach (1882 – 1931) was an American press agent and publicist who staged sensational publicity stunts to promote films.
 He was one of the founding members of the Associated Motion Picture Advertisers.

 Biography

 Born in Frostburg, Maryland, in 1882, Reichenbach worked both for actors as an agent and for the film studios as a promoter.
 Among his first jobs was to promote a woman called "Sober Sue" who was said never to smile.
 He got her a contract at the Victoria Theater on Broadway and suggested they offer $1,000 to any New York comedian who could make her laugh.